 Is There a Shortage of HVAC Technicians?

-Qualified HVAC technicians are in high demand because of the current shortage in the industry.
-This discrepancy is the result of several factors, including an aging workforce and competition from other industries.
-There are also more young people seeking college degrees rather than a licensed trade like HVAC.
+There is a high demand for qualified HVAC technicians because of the current shortage in the industry.
+This shortage is because of several things, such as more retirements and competition from other industries.
+Many younger people also pursue college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?